holochain/mixins/anchors/README.md

 # Anchors

-This mixin provides easy access to a very common pattern for Holochain apps, which consists of creating an entry with a know hash, and then using that entry as a base off of which to create links.
+This mixin provides easy access to a very common pattern for Holochain apps, which consists of creating an entry with a known hash, and then using that entry as a base off of which to create links.

 We need this pattern in the Holochain world, because you cannot reasonably search the